wmde/wbaas-deploy/doc/local-dev-env.md

 sudo sh -c 'skaffold completion bash > /usr/share/bash-completion/completions/skaffold'
 ```

+## [Optional] install local CA certificate
+Since we [introduced](https://phabricator.wikimedia.org/T378691) using HTTPS for local ingresses, you will get a scary warning when accessing local web interfaces.
+This can be mitigated by trusting the local CA certificate that is getting used for self-signing.
+The easiest way to do this is to save the local CA certificate in a file by accessing the secret it lives in (`wikibase-local-tls`) and importing it in your browser.
+There is also the possibility to import it into the trust store of your operating system, for example via the tool [mkcert](https://github.com/FiloSottile/mkcert), but you should be aware of the possible consequences this could have for the security of your machine.

+> [!TIP]
+> Running `make local-ca` will save the certificate to the file `wikibase-local-tls.crt`.
+It is highly recommended to delete the file again after importing it.

+> [!NOTE]
+> If you recreate your local cluster, you have to re-import the CA certificate, as a new one will get generated and used instead.

 ## Testing changes
 [skaffold](https://skaffold.dev) is used to load changes made in other repositories (e.g. `api`, `mediawiki`, `quickstatements`, etc) into the pods running in minikube.
 See the [README](../skaffold/README.md) in the skaffold directory for details on how to use.